spiersmm/CMSC-508-Semester-Project/README.md

 - procedures.sql to Set Procedures for Database <br/>

 Presentation Folder Contains: <br/>
+- Audio Files Folder Containing All Audio Files Used In Presentation <br/>
-- All Presentation Information <br/>
+- Video Files Folder Containing All Video Files Used In Presentation <br/>
+- PowerPoint Folder Containing the pdf of the PowerPoint Presentation <br/>
+- Final Presentation.mp4 File, Which Is Our Final Presentation <br/>

 <br/>